wojciech-graj/OrbVis/README.md

 Windows binaries are provided with github releases.
 These releases provide the executable `bin/orbvis.exe`, which cannot be moved from the directory structure, but a shortcut can be created and used.

 To compile for windows, MSYS2 is used.
 First verify that all required packages are installed by calling `util/wininit.sh`, then compile with `util/winbuild.sh`.
 This creates the `release` directory containing windows binaries and all other required files.

-## Contributing

-The program is in a functional state, but it still needs a lot of work to be done on it.
-A list of things that need to be improved or implemented can be found in the `TODO.txt` file.
-If you'd want to contribute to the project, please file an issue before commencing any work, since the code will still be undergoing some major changes in the near future.

 ## License